 “Those who know the sector understand they need to give their consumers more control over how and when they consume content and personalisation is at the crux of it.

 “Marketing automation software has the ability to integrate your website, email marketing and your CRM system, ensuring a seamless and highly customisable customer experience.”

 4. Circular technology

-Asad Hamir, co-founder at Klyk Tech, believes ‘circular technology’ will be a growing trend for 2020, as small business owners will be looking at ways to cut costs, in a possibly difficult post-Brexit atmosphere in the UK.
+Asad Hamir, co-founder at Klyk Tech, believes ‘circular technology’ will be a growing trend for 2020, as small business owners will be looking at ways to cut costs.

 He says: “Technology is one of the biggest money drains for small businesses; 45% see replacing their tech as beyond their current spending power.